-How to navigate this must-do drive on the Emerald Isle with a family
+How to navigate this must-do drive in Ireland with a family

 Confession: I had been to Ireland many, many times before I really knew what Ireland’s Ring of Kerry was.
 I mean, I knew it was one of the country’s top tourist attractions, but I didn’t understand what all the fuss was about.
 However, now that my family and I have experienced it for ourselves, I get it.